hlin/cts/docs/raw_config.rst

 -------------------------------------------

-Raw Pungi configuration files can be used to execute any command on the ODCS backend which might be a security issue in case the people editting the configuration files cannot be trusted.
-It is also for example possible to generate composes with external files comming from untrusted repositories.
+Raw Pungi configuration files can be used to execute any command on the ODCS backend which might be a security issue in case the people editing the configuration files cannot be trusted.
+It is also for example possible to generate composes with external files coming from untrusted repositories.

 It is therefore possible to handle cases like this using the extended JSON schema validation which will allow only certain values for certain options.